Makeup of Donald Trump: Tanning bed claims

 The Washington Post reported that in his youth at New York Military Academy, Trump was known for using ultraviolet bulbs in his room, and would say, "we're going to the beach".

-Former Trump assistant Omarosa Manigault claimed Trump was orange due to a tanning bed; the White House denied this.
+Former Trump assistant Omarosa Manigault Newman claimed Trump was orange due to a tanning bed; the White House denied this.
 In Manigault's book, Unhinged: An Insider's Account of the Trump White House, she alleged that Trump fired Angella Reid, the White House Chief Usher, for mishandling the delivery of his tanning bed to the White House in May 2017.
 Trump was critical of Manigault for her disclosures.

 In a 2017 interview with Vanity Fair, makeup artist Victoria Stiles theorized Trump's hue may be due to a tanning bed, comparing the uncolored areas around his eyes to goggles used to protect the eyes in such devices.
 James Comey, former director of the Federal Bureau of Investigation, described Trump as "slightly orange" and assumed the "bright white half-moons under his eyes" were due to tanning bed usage.

 The New York Times reported that multiple Trump administration officials denied any tanning bed existed within the East Wing or aboard Air Force One.
 Grisham stated that the White House had no tanning bed during her tenure.